Hamilton Gardens is a 58-hectare world of horticultural skill and imagination.

 The Cultivar Garden Collection tells the stories of plants that have been selectively bred for the garden.
 It includes areas devoted to roses, camellias, rhododendrons and Victorian garden flowers.

 Finally, but possibly most memorable of all, is the Fantasy Garden.
 Here imaginations have been allowed to run riot, with a special focus on the themes of 'perfume' and 'time'.
 Highlights of this collection include the Tudor Garden, Tropical Garden and Concept Garden.

-Hamilton Gardens provides the setting for regular events and festivals - especially during the summer months.
-The showpeice is the Hamilton Gardens Arts Festival which take place in the second half of February each year.
+Hamilton Gardens provides the setting for regular events and festivals, especially during the summer months.
+The showpiece is the Hamilton Gardens Arts Festival which takes place in the second half of February each year.